SINTEF/pds_hb_be/README.md

 # Back-end for PDS data handbook

 This repository includes the complete back-end for the PDS data handbook application.
 It includes every endpoint and associated controller, as well as every database model.
-This README will act as a guide for how to install the project and how to run both the projects and the tests.
+This README will act as a guide for how to install the back-end and how to run both the server and the tests.

 ## Installation